 During the 2-4-hour workshops (likely longer in round 1 and 2 and shorter in round 3) the prototype decision aid and a summary of the draft implementation strategy will be presented to attendees.
-Feedback will be sought on its appearance, format, ease and timing of use and the wording used.
+Feedback, in the form of conversations, will be sought on its appearance, format, ease and timing of use and the wording used, using a semi-structured topic guide by a research fellow, who is trained in qualitative interviewing .
 This will be discussed to inform refinement of the decision aid and implementation strategy between the three workshop rounds.
-A formal user experience approach (Morville approach) will evaluate how valuable, useful, desirable, accessible, credible, findable, and useable the decision aid is.
+The topic guide will be based on the User Experience Model by Peter Morville (Morville approach) and will evaluate how valuable, useful, desirable, accessible, credible, findable, and useable the decision aid is.
 (73) Specific feedback on cultural sensitivity will be sought from key minoritized groups.
-Health professionals and women (+/- partners) will be asked to comment on relevant aspects of the draft implementation strategy, considering whether it adequately addresses what human resource, equipment, signposting, service infrastructure, attitudes and skills are needed to support smooth implementation and ongoing use.
+Health professionals and women (+/partners) will be asked to comment on relevant aspects of the draft implementation strategy, considering whether it adequately addresses what human resource, equipment, signposting, service infrastructure, attitudes and skills are needed to support smooth implementation and ongoing use.
 Audio-recordings of workshops (transcribed verbatim) and notes taken at the time will evidence discussions.
-Each participant will attend only one workshop.
+Online workshops will be conducted using Microsoft Teams and both in person and online workshops will be audio recorded using a Dictaphone.
+This will be immediately uploaded to the university server to allow for deletion from the device.
+Audio-recordings of workshop conversations will be transcribed verbatim by a trusted third-party transcription service approved by the University of Aberdeen.
+A secure file transfer system, such as the University of Aberdeen ZendTo service, will be used to send the audio recordings to a third-party transcription service and to receive the transcribed material back.